 Obtain a Google Analytics or Adobe Analytics account

 You’ll need to obtain a Google Analytics or Adobe Analytics account to enable and configure analytics in your Instant Apps.
 To enable Google analytics you will need a valid tracking ID.
-For Adobe analytics, you will need a Script Tag and Report Suite ID.
+For Adobe analytics, you will need a Tracking Server and Report Suite ID.
 Refer to the Google Analytics or Adobe Analytics documentation for more details.
 Additional information can be found in the Instant Apps Web analytics configuration settings, see the section below.

 Configure Web analytics